-Thank you to the many in our Carmelite Centre community who have sent information to share.
+Thank you to those in our Carmelite Centre community who share information here.
 IF YOU HAVE SOMETHING OF INTEREST PLEASE CONTACT US

 Painting of the Incarnation ‘The Word was Made Flesh’ – by artist Judy Racz (active participant in Carmelite Centre events).
 See notes below image.